 This causes classic symptoms of anaemia, such as:

 - Painful swelling of the hands and feet

 - Episodes of pain – the misshapen red blood cells can clog blood vessels, causing intense pain crises.
-While some people may only suffer a few such episodes, others have more than a dozen crises a year.
+While some people may only suffer a few of such episodes, others have more than a dozen crises a year.
 Some crises are so serious that the patient is hospitalised.

 - Chronic pain – in some people, the condition can cause damage to the patient’s bones, joints, and other parts of the body, or can cause ulcers.
 These effects can cause long-term pain.

 - Frequent infections – if the sickle cells damage an organ like the spleen, which helps the immune system, the patient can become more prone to infection.